 ICS 11.040.30

-Neurosurgery Instruments, Implants & and Accessories Sectional Committee MHD 07.
+Neurosurgery Instruments, Implants and Accessories Sectional Committee, MHD 07

 FOREWORD

-This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Neurosurgery Instruments, Implants & and Accessories Sectional Committee had been approved by the Medical Equipment and Hospital Planning Division Council.
+This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Neurosurgery Instruments, Implants and Accessories Sectional Committee had been approved by the Medical Equipment and Hospital Planning Division Council.

-This standard was originally first published in 1999.
-The First revision of this standard has been brought out to align it with recent developments and to bring the standard in line with the latest style and format of Indian Standards.
+This standard was first published in 1999.
+The revision of this standard has been brought out to align it with recent developments and to bring the standard in line with the latest style and format of Indian Standards.

-It has been revised to cover the requirements in respect of shape and dimensions only, as the specification part of these types of instruments is covered in IS 3642 (Part 1) : 1990 ‘Surgical instruments - Specification: Part 1 Non-cutting, articulated instruments (second revision) ‘.
-This standard is, therefore, intended to be used only in respect of shape and dimensions, which are referred to in 4.1 of IS 3642 (Part 1): 1990.
+It has been revised to cover the requirements in respect of shape and dimensions only, as the specification part of these types of instruments is covered in IS 3642 (Part 1) : 1990 ‘Surgical instruments — Specification: Part 1 Non-cutting, articulated instruments (second revision)’.
+This standard is, therefore, intended to be used only in respect of shape and dimensions, which are referred to in 4.1 of IS 3642 (Part 1).